wrf/birth_rate_by_month/README.md

 ![Cuba.UNdata_20210419.png](https://github.com/wrf/birth_rate_by_month/blob/main/images/Cuba.UNdata_20210419.png)

+There was one study by [Leslie and Fry 1989](https://pubmed.ncbi.nlm.nih.gov/2750875/) of Turkana women in Kenya that had shown a very strong seasonality.
+They noted that this did mostly corresponded to conceptions after the rainy season, where food availability was highest (both for humans and their livestock), and most births during the rainy season.

 ## Year of the Dragon ##
 Like the Western Zodiac, the [Chinese Zodiac](https://en.wikipedia.org/wiki/Chinese_calendar_correspondence_table) has 12 symbols, each representing an animal.
 These are combined with 5 elements (wood, fire, earth, metal, and water), each spanning 2 years, to end up with a 60 year cycle of the 5 elements and 12 animals.